Mohcka/jaysonlennon-repo2/how-to-git.md

 ### Step 9
 #### A
-If everything is fine, then you will not get any errors and can proceed to __step 10__.
+If everything is fine, then you will not get any errors and can proceed to __Step 10__.

 #### B
 If you get a merge conflict, they must be fixed first.